dSHARP-CMU/DH-Literacy-Workshop-at-CMU-2019/breakouts.md

 permalink: breakouts.html
 ---
 # Breakout Sessions
-Participants will partake in five of eight possible breakout workshops, taught by instructors from CMU, Pitt, and elsewhere. **You must [register](https://goo.gl/forms/1pB26oeifC6nFIN33) for your preferred breakout sessions here by Friday 5/22**.
+Participants will partake in five of eight possible breakout workshops, taught by instructors from CMU, Pitt, and elsewhere. **You must [register](https://docs.google.com/forms/d/e/1FAIpQLSeYPKKNnVpb_Cdov3oK5ClTysiNMH_XJSie3chibhhPKOtHMw/viewform) for your preferred breakout sessions here by Friday 5/22**.

 None of the workshops require previous experience in math or programming.

-## Text Analysis
+## Getting Started with Machine Learning: Logistic Regression in Digital Humanities
 _Matthew Lavin, Clinical Assistant Professor of English and Director of the Digital Media Lab, University of Pittsburgh_

 The workshop will explore text analysis.